 If you’re looking for a pair of wireless earbuds that can take your workouts to the next level, then these are worth checking out.

-Bose is often in the news for its best-selling in-ear headphones.
+Bose is often in the news for its running headphones.
 It is considered one of the most renowned brands in the industry due to its expertise in creating premium quality headphones.